 - Dizziness and drowsiness

 - Blood clots and blood pressure problems

-Opiates are frequently prescribed for both acute and chronic pain, helping patients to relax and mitigate the uncomfortable sensations occurring from their nervous system.
-Unfortunately however, opiates are highly addictive.
-They can be dangerous due to substituting the body’s production of endorphins (the brain chemical making is feel pleasure) – making us feel unhappy when not using them.
-These are usually a final option when other forms of therapy or pain relief haven’t worked, or when pain is severe.
+Opiates are prescribed for both acute and chronic pain, helping patients to relax and mitigate the uncomfortable sensations occurring in their nervous system.
+Unfortunately, opiates are highly addictive.
+They can be dangerous due to substituting the body’s production of endorphins, the brain chemical that causes pleasure and blissful feelings.
+Over time the brain can become reliant on them due to this substitution.
+It results in the user feeling unhappy and irritable when the opiate is removed.
+Effectively opiates can ‘hack’ our dopamine and endorphin systems, causing us to desire them constantly – the source of addiction.
+Because of their danger, opiates are usually employed when other forms of therapy or pain relief haven’t worked, or when pain is severe.

 - Constipation and stomach irritation